Lightning eMotors Inc. (ZEV) Stock: What the Analysts are Saying

 ZEV) stock’s latest price update

-Lightning eMotors Inc. (NYSE: ZEV)’s stock price has decreased by -6.68 compared to its previous closing price of 0.30.
-However, the company has seen a gain of 4.27% in its stock price over the last five trading days.
+Lightning eMotors Inc. (NYSE: ZEV)’s stock price has decreased by -7.45 compared to its previous closing price of 0.30.
+However, the company has seen a fall of -3.70% in its stock price over the last five trading days.

 ZEV’s Market Performance